Bullying Due to Misaligned Teeth & Braces

 It’s best to take them to an orthodontist for checkup.
 Let the dentist have a look and determine whether your child needs braces.

-Even if aligners will eventually be needed, these are not always the first line of treatment for malocclusion.
+Even if clear aligners will eventually be needed, these are not always the first line of treatment for malocclusion.
 Sometimes, teeth removal or jaw surgery comes before dental alignment.

 How to Deal with Bullying